Craft

 Craft as Intention

-we ask how an object will be used, handled, adjusted, and lived with.
+we ask how an object will be used, adjusted, and lived with.

-Decoration comes only when it serves the whole.
+Decoration is added only when it serves the whole.

 Nothing is added to stand out.